KidBourbon/garage-sale/README.md

-# garage-sale
+# yard-sale-website
-Personal project: a website for a garage sale
+Personal project: a website for a yard sale